kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

   - [kubernetes-sig-release](https://groups.google.com/forum/#!aboutgroup/kubernetes-sig-release)
   - [kubernetes-sig-leads](https://groups.google.com/forum/#!aboutgroup/kubernetes-sig-leads)
   - [kubernetes-dev](https://groups.google.com/forum/#!aboutgroup/kubernetes-dev)
-  - [kubernetes-security](https://groups.google.com/forum/#!aboutgroup/kubernetes-security): Send message to this private list introducing self, key release team roles and also request list membership be added for the release branch manager, patch manager, and release lead shadow.
+  - [security-release-team](https://groups.google.com/a/kubernetes.io/forum/#!forum/security-release-team): Send message to this private list introducing self, key release team roles and also request list membership be added for the release branch manager, patch manager, and release lead shadow.
+Any previous release managers can add you.
 - Ensure the release team is fully filled, with members subscribed to the kubernetes-milestone-burndown@googlegroups.com group.
 - Create and finalize the release schedule, blocking test gates, and role assignments as a pull request in: kubernetes/sig-release/releases/release-x.y/README.md
 - Ensure that relevant feedback from the prior retrospective is incorporated into the process